SLiemann/Aggregated-Nordic-System-with-GFM/README.md

 ## Models

 In the above paper an aggregated version of the Nordic Test System (see https://ieeexplore.ieee.org/document/9018172 for the original implementation) is derived for voltage stability analyses.
-The idea is to have a dynamic grid model that captures the main voltage dynamics and stability properties, but is much more computionally efficient, e.g. for acceleration of large-sampling studies.
+The idea is to have a grid model that captures the main voltage dynamics and stability properties, but is much more computionally efficient, e.g. for the acceleration of large-sampling studies.
 Since the analysis in the paper is divided into short-term/long-term voltage stability as well as EMT/phasor, this is also reflected by the provided files.

 ### EMT implementation of the ANS